CIDRAM/CIDRAM/_docs/readme.en.md

 - Example (to add one hour): `timeOffset=60`

 "ipaddr"
 - Where to find the IP address of connecting requests?
-(Useful for services such as Cloudflare and the likes) Default = REMOTE_ADDR.
+(Useful for services such as Cloudflare and the likes).
+Default = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

 "forbid_on_block"
 - Which headers should CIDRAM respond with when blocking requests?
 False/200 = 200 OK [Default]; True/403 = 403 Forbidden; 503 = 503 Service unavailable.